-- Type 1 analysis in ISO6974: first determining response functions by means of a multi-point calibration several calibration using standards, followed by regression analysis.
+- Type 1 analysis: first determining response functions by means of a multi-point calibration using several calibration standards, followed by regression analysis.
 These response functions are then used to calculate component mole fractions.
-Type 1 analyses do not involve non-linearity errors. - Type 2 analysis in ISO6974: assumes a linear response function, and subsequent sample analysis is carried out against routine calibrations using a single calibration standard.
+Type 1 analyses do not involve non-linearity errors. - Type 2 analysis: assumes a linear response function, and subsequent sample analysis is carried out against routine calibrations using a single calibration standard.
 Because the assumed response function can differ from the true one, type 2 analyses can have non-linearity errors, which shall be evaluated by means of a multi-point performance evaluation carried out in accordance with ISO 10723.